 - Name of the Company.
 The name of the company must include the indication “Besloten vennootschap” or (most common) “BV”.

-- Registered office (“zetel”) of the company.
+- Registered Office (“zetel”) of the company.
 The seat must be in the Netherlands.
 The company’s registered office does not necessarily have to be at the same place as the location of the office or business operations.

-- Objects clause.
+- Objects Clause.
 This is a short description of the company’s anticipated activities.
 It is customary for Dutch companies to have relatively short and very generally worded objects clauses to avoid any claim based on ultra vires action.

 - The subscribed share capital and the nominal amount of each share.
 The share capital must be divided into shares with a nominal (or par) value, which must be expressed in the Articles of Association.
 Due to new legislation, the denomination of shares does not have to be in Euros; other currencies, such as US dollars, are accepted.
 Different classes of shares (with different par values) may be created and included in the Articles of Association.
 In addition to ordinary shares, it is also possible to create other types of shares, such as preference shares (carrying financial benefits), priority shares (conferring rights of corporate control), non-voting shares and shares without a profit entitlement.
 Note that the minimum issued share capital for BV’s of EUR 18,000 has been cancelled.
 The share capital can be EUR 1 or even less.
 Generally speaking, the shares must be paid in cash or in kind.